gabesoft/trans/README.md

 ```
 => ``'O'``

-Field names can be used as transformers as well like in the above example.
 If the current object is an array and we would like to iterate it and apply
 transformers to each item in the array a '.' transformer needs to be specified first.